-If capital and energy services dominate economic production functions (via Ayres work [9, 10]), then how can we view fossil fuel systems (relatively low capital/operating ratios) to renewable systems (e.g. wind and solar; relatively high capital/operating ratios)
+If capital and energy services dominate economic production functions (via Ayres work [11, 12]), then how can we view fossil fuel systems (relatively low capital/operating ratios) to renewable systems (e.g. wind and solar; relatively high capital/operating ratios)

-[11]
+We might mention the value of more accurate information about the relative sustainability and resource dependencies liabilities.
+The "energy gap" may relate to the difference between the energy consuming and producing sectors of the economy.
+There's the question of decreasing energy industry EROI in that regard, and whether it can support economies with increasing energy demands and overhead.
+That's the main subject of Charlie Hall's paper on the resource EROI necessary to sustain a modern society.
+[13]

 3.4 Future Work: Intermittent Renewables vs. Stored Renewables and Fossil Fuels